ajam/tablespoon/README.md

 __pgsql__ _.pgsql(dbConnectionString)

-Connects Butterknife to your PostgreSQL database.
-If `.pgsql()` not called or `.sqlite()` is called instead, Butterknife will default to a SQLite connection.
-This can be changed through `config.json`.
+Connects Butterknife to your PostgreSQL database, this is the default flavor of Butterknife, which can be changed through `config.json`.

-If no arguments are passed to `.pgsql()`, the connection defaults to `pg://postgres:5432@localhost/` and can be configured through `config.json`.
+If no arguments are passed to `.pgsql()`, or if the connection defaults to `pg://postgres:5432@localhost/` and can be configured through `config.json`.
 [Read more about database connections](#about-database-connections).

 ````
 var bk = require('butterknife').pgsql('pg://mike:5432@localhost/butterknife')